 The following summary is not comprehensive.
 Each Shareholder is urged to consult such holder's professional advisers to determine the Canadian conditions and restrictions applicable to trades in the Canadian Manganese Shares and Minco Shares.
 There may also be restrictions placed on resale of the Canadian Manganese Shares by the rules and policies of the TSXV or CSE in the event of any listing of these securities on such exchanges.
-There may also be restrictions placed on resale of the Minco Shares by the rules and policies of the Irish Stock Exchange.
+There may also be restrictions placed on resale of the Minco Shares by the rules and policies of the TSXV or CSE in the Minco Shares by the rules and policies of the Irish Stock Exchange.
 Resale of any securities acquired in connection with the Arrangement may be required to be made through properly registered securities dealers.